 So, what should you do if have been following an herbal program and find out you are pregnant?
 Should you stop taking the herbs suddenly?
 Can herbs cause you to miscarry?
 Can herbs harm a developing fetus?
 Pregnancy happens a lot around here; we want you to handle the situation with ease and the know-how to move forward with a healthy, full-term pregnancy!

-Important: It is always best to avoid herbs in pregnancy, unless directed to use certain ones by your healthcare practitioner.
-In some cases a woman will choose to continue herbs and supplements into pregnancy while under the care of a skilled herbalist, natural healthcare practitioner or doctor.
+Important: In some cases, a woman will choose to continue herbs and supplements into pregnancy while under the care of a skilled herbalist, midwife, natural healthcare practitioner or doctor.
 Please always find a qualified healthcare practitioner to work with before choosing to continue herbs into pregnancy.

 1. Q: Can herbs cause a miscarriage if they are stopped suddenly?

 A: Potentially.
-Some herbs may elicit a hormone like effect, or have an action on the hormones in the body.
-If you have been taking herb/s and you are still taking it/them in pregnancy, you need to make a plan of how to wean off of that herb slowly, over time, so as to not disrupt the natural hormonal cycle of the pregnancy.
-Suddenly stopping some herbs in pregnancy may potentially cause a miscarriage due to hormonal disruption.
+Some herbs may elicit a hormone-like effect, or have an action on the hormones in the body, the effects of which can quickly wear off after stopping the herb.
+If you have been taking herb/s and you are still taking it/them in pregnancy, you need to plan how to wean off of that herb slowly, over time, so as to not disrupt the natural hormonal cycle of the pregnancy.
+Suddenly stopping some herbs in pregnancy may potentially cause hormonal disruption, which could lead to miscarriage.

 If you have a history of recurrent miscarriage, it is especially important to seek guidance for weaning off of herbs.
 Special considerations need to be made whenever there is a history of progesterone deficiency, uterine weakness, recurrent miscarriages, or other health related issues that may affect pregnancy.
 Seek the guidance of a qualified healthcare practitioner, someone to help guide you through this transition.